‘Oh, we’re still in this.’ The pandemic wall is here.

 Because they could always have it worse.
 Like Nichole Gonzalez.
 The 25-year-old in Columbus, Ohio, lost her health insurance in 2020, and with it, her access to therapy.
 She hasn’t been able to get her asthma medication or her antidepressant.
 Her job barely pays enough to make her rent, she says, and she has fallen behind by about $1,600 on medical bills and car payments, collectively.
 Her only hope, she says, lies in the disbursal of stimulus payments.

-Last Tuesday, she slammed into the pandemic wall when her car was repossessed.
+Last Tuesday, she slammed into the pandemic wall at a high velocity: Her car was repossessed.

 “It just felt like, what’s the point in all of this anymore?
 Like, there’s no help coming.
 I don’t know why I’m here,” she says.
 “Should I just give up?”